A football factory: Guyer and Ryan add to Denton ISD's rich history of success

 Down a long, vacant hallway at AT&T Stadium, Ken Purcell stood stoically, peering out a window.

 The area was vacant, save from the occasional passerby.
-It was there that Purcell was afforded seclusion, something difficult to come by in a billion-dollar stadium that seats upwards of 100,000 fans.
+It was there that Purcell was afforded seclusion, something difficult to come by in a billion-dollar stadium that seats upward of 100,000 fans.

 But on this day — Dec.
 18, 2010 — Purcell had every right to escape the mayhem unfolding below.
 Purcell, then-Denton ISD’s athletic director, had not one, but two teams vying for state championships a few hundred feet below him.